CoatiSoftware/Sourcetrail/README.md

 ## How to Contribute

 Please read and follow the steps in [CONTRIBUTING.md](CONTRIBUTING.md) file.
+You may want to look out for issues labeled [good first issue](https://github.com/CoatiSoftware/Sourcetrail/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) to find some initial tasks to tackle.

 # How to Build